Consumer confidence in UK bank deposits is essential to the stability of the banking system and the broader economy.

 The PRA recognises that compiling a single customer view might be more difficult where a token facilitates the transfer of rights to claim return of a deposit from one person to another.
 This is because the token recipient would then become a deposit customer of the bank for the purposes of FSCS cover.
 Therefore, deposit-takers considering offering this type of token should discuss it with their PRA supervisor in advance.

 Finally, the PRA sets expectations for how deposit-takers should manage any new risks associated with innovative deposit-based products.
-Annex 3 of the PRA letter discusses potential risks around money-laundering and terrorist financing, liquidity and funding risks and operational risk and resilience, including around outsourcing and third parties providing deposit aggregation or e-wallet services.
+Annexe 3 of the PRA letter discusses potential risks, including those related to money laundering and terrorist financing, liquidity and funding risks, and operational risk and resilience, such as outsourcing and third-party providers of deposit aggregation or e-wallet services.

 My firm issues e-money or regulated stablecoins.
 What does the PRA letter mean for me?

-If your business currently issues e-money or regulated stablecoins but does not offer deposits, and you decide to apply to the PRA for a regulatory permission to take deposits, the PRA will expect you to so via a new regulated entity.
+If your business currently issues e-money or regulated stablecoins but does not offer deposits, and you decide to apply to the PRA for a regulatory permission to take deposits, the PRA will expect you to do so via a new regulated entity.
 You must then transition your existing UK customers to deposits with this new entity as soon as practicable, involving your new PRA supervisor in your plans to move customers across.
-This transition will allow your customers to take advantage of the enhanced protections offered on deposits.
+This transition will enable your customers to benefit from the enhanced protections offered on deposits.